 Confirmed so far (more to follow)...

-The Ex, Brader Musiki (Kurdistan), King Ayisoba (Ghana), Han Bennink, Gummbah and Leonard Bedaux Cinema, Kaja Draksler Octet, Drumband Hallelujah Makkum, Zewditu Yohannes / Endris Hassen / Misale Legesse (Ethiopia), Temporary Toon, Heretics, George Hadow (England), Lena Hessels, Ken Vandermark (USA), HOWRAH, Kristoffer Alberts (Norway), Vincenzo Castellana (Italy), Oscar-Jan Hoogland, Massicot (Switzerand) and DJ Meda (Eritrea).
+The Ex, Brader Musiki (Kurdistan), King Ayisoba (Ghana), Han Bennink, Gummbah and Leonard Bedaux Cinema, Kaja Draksler Octet, Drumband Hallelujah Makkum, Zewditu Yohannes / Endris Hassen / Misale Legesse (Ethiopia), Tijdelijke Toon, Heretics, George Hadow (England), Lena Hessels, Ken Vandermark (USA), HOWRAH, Kristoffer Alberts (Norway), Vincenzo Castellana (Italy), Oscar-Jan Hoogland, Massicot (Switzerland) and DJ Meda (Eritrea).

 16 May 2018